iagor1/systemd_template/readme.md

 ## Creating a systemd

-1 - enter the indicated path where the systemd are <br>
+1 - enter the indicated path as root where the systemd are (/etc/systemd/system) <br>
 2 - create a file with the name of your service and suffix (extension) .service <br>
 3 - create a file with the name of your timer and suffix (extension) .timer<br>
 ## Activating the timer and service